The most money and lowest monthly payment for your renovation

 The cost of an elevated concrete deck is determined by a number of primary factors, chiefly, the conditions of the site, the area of the decking slab, and the materials and techniques you use for finishing.
 On average, this type of deck will cost you between $30 and $75 per square foot, meaning that an average-sized build will set you back between $9,600 and $24,000.

 There are several different options you can choose for finishing.
 In most cases, a simple covering of protective paint will be the cheapest finishing option but other types of finish include stamped concrete and tiling.

 Remember that you will also need a licensed engineer to design the structure for your elevated concrete deck and this can cost you between $300 and $700 for a reputable, licensed practitioner.

 When you consider building a deck, labor costs are an important factor to consider.
-Labor costs can vary widely depending on the size and complexity of the deck, as well as the local labor market.
+Labor costs per square foot can vary widely depending on the size and complexity of the deck, as well as the local labor market.

-On average, you can expect the labor cost to build a deck per square foot to be between $20 and $40 (including materials to build a deck).
+According to Inch Calculator, the labor cost to build a deck per square foot is between $20 and $50 (including materials) in 2023.
 This range reflects the various factors that can impact labor costs, such as the skill level of the workers, the materials used, and the design of the deck.

-In general, more complex designs and features, such as multiple levels or built-in benches, will increase labor costs.
+In general, more complex designs and features, such as multiple levels or built-in benches, will increase labor costs per square foot.
 Similarly, using higher-end materials like tropical hardwoods or composite decking can also increase labor costs due to the additional time and effort required to install these materials.

 It’s important to get several quotes from reputable contractors and to compare their labor costs carefully.
 Be sure to ask for references and to check online reviews before hiring a contractor to ensure that they are experienced and reliable.
 By doing your research and understanding the factors that can impact labor costs, you can better budget for your deck project and ensure that you get a fair price for the work.